-Johnnie Kamugisha, proprietor of and tour leader at Birding in Paradise Safaris Ltd., gave a Log Lunch talk on the lesser known animals of Uganda: birds.
-The large mammals tourists traditionally associate with Africa can’t compare to the rare and bountiful species of birds to be found in his beloved home country, says Johnnie.
+Johnnie Kamugisha, proprietor of and tour leader at Birding in Paradise Safaris Ltd., gave a talk at Log Lunch about the lesser known animals of Uganda: birds.
+According to Johnnie, the large mammals tourists traditionally associate with Africa can’t compare to the rare and bountiful species of birds to be found in his beloved home country.

 What most people don’t know is that Uganda is home to half the birds in Africa, and a tenth of the world’s population of birds.”Our clients were coming back unhappy because they didn’t get to see the large mammals they expected to see on the tour.
 So the eight of us guides said, if they’re looking out for birds, the clients will come back happy.”